piaorlm/Product/README.md

 ```

 ##### 3. [ProductService#getAllPrioritized](src/main/java/com/qima/product/service/ProductService.java) - call ```/products/prioritization``` to verify
-Filter the existing products based on the blacklisted products and companies
+Filter the existing products based on the blacklisted products and the blacklisted companies

 ##### 4. [ProductService#sortProducts](src/main/java/com/qima/product/service/ProductService.java) - call ```/products/prioritization``` to verify
-This is the final **Big Boss** to sort the products based on the priorities.
+This is the final **Big Boss** - sort the products based on the priorities.
 Be carefull that the priorities are not fixed, it means if the priority data were changed, no code changes should be done in order to get the new sorted products.